Minecraft: Story Mode: Season 1 (2015–16)

-Once, the Order of the Stone, consisting of Gabriel, Soren, Ivor, Ellegaard, and Magnus, defeated the Ender Dragon.
-In the present-day Jesse, his friends Axel and Olivia, and his pet pig Reuben are preparing for the EnderCon building competition.
+In a flashback, the Order of the Stone, consisting of Gabriel, Soren, Ivor, Ellegaard, and Magnus, defeats the Ender Dragon.
+In the present day, Jesse, his friends Axel and Olivia, and his pet pig Reuben prepare for the EnderCon building competition.
 The Ocelots, a rival team, attempt to sabotage their build, spooking Reuben.
 Jesse is attacked rescuing him but Petra saves them, who convinces Jesse to help her sell a Wither skull.
 The buyer, Ivor, tricks them and escapes with it.
-They pursue him and discover that Ivor will attack Gabriel using a Wither Storm.
+They pursue him and discover that Ivor plans to attack Gabriel using a Wither Storm.
 The group tries to stop it, but are unsuccessful.
-After recruiting Magnus and Ellegaardthey then head to Soren's lab, hoping that his Formidi-Bomb can destroy the Wither Storm, which Jesse uses to destroy the Storm (although either Magnus or Ellegaard dies in the process), however the beast reforms in three clusters.

-The group, joined by Gabriel or Petra (depending on player choice) escape.
+After recruiting Magnus and Ellegaard, they then head to Soren's lab, hoping that his Formidi-Bomb can destroy the Wither Storm, which Jesse uses, although either Magnus or Ellegaard dies in the process.
+However, the beast reforms in three clusters.
+The group, joined by Gabriel or Petra, escape.
 After that, Ivor takes the group to his lab to enchant a weapon which can destroy the Command Block.
-Jesse builds the enchanted weapon and destroys the command block, ultimately killing the Wither Storm, but not before the beast kills Reuben, to Jesse's dismay.
+Jesse builds the enchanted weapon and destroys the command block, ultimately killing the Wither Storm, but not before the beast kills Reuben.

-Soon after, the Order finds a Flint and Steel, which Ivor reveals that the "Old Builders" created it and supposedly the "Eversource", a chicken that lays spawn eggs.
-Jesse, Ivor, Lukas, and Petra return to the temple and opens a portal, leading them to Sky City.
+Soon after, the group finds an enchanted Flint and Steel, which Ivor reveals that the "Old Builders" created it and supposedly the "Eversource", a chicken that lays spawn eggs.
+Jesse, Ivor, Lukas, and Petra return to the temple and open a portal, leading them to Sky City.
 The group eventually finds the Eversource, but Aiden, the leader of a rival group called the Blaze Rods, steals it.
-Jesse later defeats Aiden, who is imprisoned in the new Sky City.
+Jesse defeats Aiden, who is imprisoned in the new Sky City.